Why was James Cook killed?

 Vanessa Collingridge is a historian and broadcaster.
 She is the author of Cook: Obsession and Betrayal in the New World and in 2007 she wrote and presented the four-part miniseries of the same name.
 She regularly contributes to the BBC, and recently completed a PhD on 18th century exploration and cartography.

-Ruth Scobie is an Early Career Fellow at the University of Oxford, and a specialist in eighteenth century literature, art and culture.
+Ruth Scobie is an Early Career Fellow at the University of Oxford, and a specialist in 18th century literature, art and culture.
 Her first book Islands of Celebrity: Oceania and the British Problem of Fame 1770-1830, will be published next year.

 Sponsored by the Eccles Centre for American Studies at the British Library